Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Tree-based and Ensemble methods.md

 #### AdaQS

 This article extends the work of quickscorer by proposing a novel adaptive algorithm (i.e., AdaQS) for sparse data and regression trees with default directions as trained by XGBoost.

+For each tree node with default direction going right, we adaptively swap its left child and right child.
+The swap operation is to ensure every default direction going left, thus the absent features of sparse data lead to no false node.

+However, the swap has a side effect that changes the Boolean condition from '<' (less than) operation to '>=' (more than or equal to) operation.
+To preserve the efficiency of quickscorer's search strategy we transform the regression trees into two separate suites of flat structures.
+One corresponds to the tree nodes with '>' operation and the other corresponds to the tree nodes with '<=' operation.
+When a sparse instance queries the score, we search in both the two suites and integrate the results.

 <img src="https://pic1.zhimg.com/80/v2-a911464197f0eb281ca742c0ea954e98_hd.jpg" width="80%" />